 87. Pillars of Creation, NASA, 1995.

 “Pillars of Creation” – clusters of interstellar gas and dust in the Eagle Nebula, about 7000 light-years from Earth.
-The objects in the photograph received the name “Pillars of Creation” because gas and dust in them are involved in the process of forming new stars with the simultaneous destruction of clouds under the light of already established stars.
+The objects in the photograph received the name “Pillars of Creation” because gas and dust in them are involved in forming new stars with the simultaneous destruction of clouds under the light of already established stars.

 The original photograph of the Pillars of Creation is composed of 32 separate images taken by four cameras.
-The photo shows the light emitted by various chemical elements in the cloud, which are depicted in different colors in the composite photo: green indicates hydrogen, red indicates singly ionized sulfur, and blue indicates doubly ionized oxygen atoms.
+The photo shows the light emitted by various chemical elements in the cloud, depicted in different colors in the composite photo: green indicates hydrogen, red indicates singly ionized sulfur, and blue indicates doubly ionized oxygen atoms.

 Black rectangles resembling a staircase in shape in the upper right corner of the image arose because the camera in the top right quadrant took photographs in higher magnification.
-When they were reduced to the same scale as photographs from other cameras, space was inevitably formed in this part of the photograph.
+When they were reduced to the same scale as historical photos from other cameras, space was inevitably formed in this part of the photograph.

 88. First Cell-Phone Picture, Philippe Kahn, 1997.